This week's deal of the week - 20% off all HKM lunge gear

 Does the comment or message tell you you need to click on a link to claim the prize?
 You haven't won.
 No business will ever tell you you need to click a link, enter your credit card details or enter your personal details into some random form to claim a prize.

 Does the name on the profile that has commented match the business page name?
 No?
 You haven't won.
-The bot copies the business profile picture.
+The bot copies the business profile picture and set up a new page or profile to try and pretend they are the business.
 Sometimes its not even the same name!

 Has the comment or message come from a profile and not a page?
 You haven't won.
 Businesses are not allowed to use profiles; they can only use a page which is linked to a profile.
 You can tell the difference as a profile has an ‘Add Friend’ button.